Blackfire has built-in support for Magento Cloud projects.

 Set the Blackfire server credentials as environment variables, for each branch on which you want to configure Blackfire.

-To auto-fill server credentials in the command below, log in first
+To auto-fill server credentials in the command below, or Sign Up first

 Learn more about builds in the dedicated documentation.